wtjerry/haskell_firstSteps/README.md

 showDouble :: Double -> String
 showDouble d = show d

+i1 :: Int
-i1 = toInteger 1
+i1 = 1
+i2 :: Int
-i2 = toInteger 2
+i2 = 2
 showDouble (addNum i1 i2)
 ```

-here i1 and i2 are of type Integer and showDouble only takes a Doulbe.
+here i1 and i2 are of type Integer and showDouble only takes a Double.
 Both Integer and Double would be of class Num.
 But when calling the function showDouble with the output of addNum while passing 2 Integers we receive an Exception.